noahari/chord-app-v2/README.md

 setRoot(String root) | setter for Root
 setExtension(String extension) | setter for Extension
 setDuration(String duration) | setter for Duration
-shrinkChordy() | shortens a chordy by exactly one jfugue duration interval growChordy() | lengthens a chordy by exactly one jfugue duration interval incOct() | increments octave of `root` (i.e. from "C5" to "C6") decOct() | decrements octave of `root` (i.e. from "C6" to "C5") detNote() | detects the note of a chordy and returns it as a String
+decDur() | shortens a chordy by exactly one jfugue duration interval incDur() | lengthens a chordy by exactly one jfugue duration interval incOct() | increments octave of `root` (i.e. from "C5" to "C6") decOct() | decrements octave of `root` (i.e. from "C6" to "C5") detNote() | detects the note of a chordy and returns it as a String